 A little away from the typical areas visited by tourists on a large nursery and botanical gardens in Vienna’s 22nd district.

-A large number of booths with a more local feel than some of the central markets.
+A large number of booths with a more local aura than some of the central markets.
 The Hirschstetten advent market also offers something entirely unique: a giant floral exhibition that turns glasshouses into a magnificent themed winter wonderland.

 And finally…

-- Vienna in December: discover all the other events and activities going on that have nothing to do with the Advent season.
-In particular, expect some top-class art exhibitions: Michelangelo, Raphael, Bourgeois, and Motherwell star in 2023
+Of course, once you’ve had your fill of chocolate-coated strawberries and mulled wine, discover all the other December events and activities going on that have nothing to do with the Advent season.